chao-ryan/binary-case/README.md

 **Parameters**

 - *string* - The string value to toggle alpha character cases on.

-- *number* - A decimal number that will be converted to binary to determine case switching.
+- *number* - A number that will be converted to binary to determine case switching.

 - *options* - An optional object that defines options for the function.

     - *allowOverflow* - Defaults to `true`.
 Set to `false` to have the `binaryCase` function return `false` when the number provided creates a binary string that is larger than the number of alpha characters in the string provided to be converted.
 Overflow will cause case switching sequences to repeat.